THE APPLICATION OF THE TECHNOLOGY IS VERY VERSATILEAND CAN BE USED TO MEASURE FUNGI OR BACTERIA IN ALMOST ALL ENVIRONMENTS.

-The applications of the technology is very versatile and can be used to measure fungi and/or bacteria in almost all environments.
-In the built environment, it is used to determine the level of fungi and bacteria on surfaces of building materials, wood, painted surfaces, concrete, gypsum board, coatings, render, ceramic and fibreboard tiles, plastic, furniture, textiles, plant leaves, leather goods.
+The Mycometer technology is used to determine the level of fungi and bacteria on surfaces of building materials, wood, painted surfaces, concrete, gypsum board, coatings, render, ceramic and fiberboard tiles, plastic, furniture, textiles, leather goods.

-Fungal levels can be determined inside porous materials such as insulation materials, concrete and other cementitious materials and textiles.
+Fungal levels can be determined inside porous materials such as insulation materials, concrete, and other cementitious materials.

-Fungal levels can be determined in the indoor air, industrial air and the air in waste treatment plants.
+Levels of fungi or of total allergens (pollen, fungi, dust mites, dander, insect parts and other) can be determined in the indoor air, industrial air, and the air in waste treatment plants.